chrisfarms/jsapi/README.md

 go install
 ```

-If all went well you should see then `PASS` output from the test run and the package can now be installed by running `go install` and used as normal via:
+If all went well you should see the `PASS` output from the test run and the package can now be used as per usual via `go install` and:

 ```go
 import "github.com/chrisfarms/jsapi"